-However, to answer the question; no, not every country in the world is debt ridden.
-There are very few nations, though, that are free from external debt.
+However, not every country in the world is debt-ridden.
+There are very few nations, though, that is free from external debt.

 - Luxembourg comes next, with an external debt of US$3.78 trillion.

 - Japan, also one of the largest economies of the world, has an external debt of US$3.24 trillion.

 A country’s external debt is measured as a percentage of its GDP (Gross Domestic Product).
 The United States thus has an external debt measuring up to 96 per cent of the country’s GDP.